Try-out Info & registration form

-If numbers and space allows, 13 year olds may participate for the
+If numbers and space allows, 13 year olds may participate for the experience,

-selection process is comprised of multiple try out dates.
+process is comprised of multiple try out dates.
 Each team has a unique process and may

 have unique pre-registration due date, so read carefully.
 Written pre-registration is required.
 Telling the state instructor does not